Thoughts from the Science to Street Art Director

 Ginger Ann, Science to Street Art Founder & ID Hub Executive Director

 As the creator of Science to Street Art and Executive Director of the Illuminating Discovery Hub, Ginger draws on her personal experience in science, art, and her family’s storytelling practice to develop non-traditional and creative ways to change how we tell and teach the story of science.
-As a part of WID, Ginger works on diversity, equity and inclusion frameworks to leverage WID’s community impact and research engagement.
+As a part of WID, Ginger works on A-JEDI (Antiracist – Just, Equitable, Diverse and Inclusive) frameworks to leverage WID’s community impact and research engagement.

 Ginger graduated Phi Beta Kappa from UW-Madison with comprehensive honors and distinction in Bioarcheology, Classics and Stage performance.
 Ginger enjoys serving on several art and education committees within the city of Madison and can be found enjoying the parks of her childhood neighborhood with family and friends.